Blog AI Roleplay Training: The Complete Guide (2026)

 If you use Articulate Storyline 360, AI roleplay can be embedded directly into your existing courses — so learners never leave the eLearning environment.
 Scenarios work as standalone links too, or embedded in any web page or LMS.

-• Voice interaction — Text chat is fine for some scenarios, but voice-based roleplay is far more realistic and develops the skills that actually matter in conversation.
+- Voice interaction — Text chat works for some scenarios, but voice-based roleplay is far more realistic and develops the communication skills that actually matter.
+If the platform only supports text, you’re training typing skills, not conversation skills.

-• Customisable scenarios — You should be able to design your own scenarios, not just pick from a pre-built library.
+- Customisable scenarios — You should be able to design your own scenarios, not just pick from a pre-built library.
 Your compliance policy, your product, your company culture.
+A library of generic scenarios won’t match your real training needs.

-• Structured feedback — The AI should evaluate against specific criteria you define, not just give generic encouragement.
+- Structured feedback — The AI should evaluate against specific criteria you define, not just give generic encouragement.
+Look for platforms where you set the rubric: “Did the learner de-escalate?
+Did they follow the complaints procedure?
+Were they empathetic?”

-• Privacy and security — All API keys and AI processing should stay server-side.
+- Privacy and security — All API keys and AI processing should stay server-side.
 No credentials exposed in SCORM packages or client-side code.
+This matters more than most buyers realise — see our guide on embedding AI in Articulate Storyline for why DIY approaches often fail on security.

-• Scalability — Whether you have 10 learners or 10,000, the experience and cost should make sense.
+- Scalability — Whether you have 10 learners or 10,000, the experience and cost should make sense.
+Check pricing models carefully: per-seat, per-session, or credit-based models have very different economics at scale.

 The Bottom Line